Holy City Church has resumed our weekly corporate worship gathering beginning Sunday, May 17th, at 10:30 AM.

 2) Holy City elders encourage older saints, saints who are immunocompromised, saints with serious underlying health conditions, and women who are pregnant to refrain from gathering with us at this time.
 Your pastors will leave it up to your families and each of your individual consciences as to when you will rejoin us during this pandemic;

-3) During the month of May, we will only gather for our 10:30 AM corporate worship service.
+3) Until announced otherwise, we will only gather for our 10:30 AM corporate worship service.
 Holy City Kids’ discipleship classes and our prayer gathering will NOT meet at this time;

 4) We will continue to practice social distancing and encourage hand-washing and basic hygiene during our worship gathering.
 Though hand washing is best, hand sanitizer will be available for use in several places around the building.
 Though we desire to show godly affection to one another, please avoid hugging and any other close physical contact as a precaution against asymptomatic COVID-19 spread.
 HCC Welcome team will assign seating in the auditorium that aims to provide 10 ft of space between respective families/saints.
 We would encourage saints and visitors to avoid using the church bathrooms, but they will be available if needed.
 Our Welcome Team will clean and wipe down handles and counters after a guest uses the bathroom;